 Based on this information, dietary suggestions can be given and nutritional deficiencies can be addressed.

 Follow-up consultations allow clients to discuss their new dietary experiences and receive support and guidance if further information is needed.

-To book a nutrition consultation click here or call us on 9687 5333
+To book a nutrition consultation with Merril, click here or call us on 9687 5333

 Merril has recently joined the team at Feeling Healthy and is now in her 10th year of practice as a Naturopathic Nutritionist.

 Throughout this time, she has helped countless clients regain their health and wellness, with many experiencing the best health of their lives.

 Consultations include an assessment of her client’s diet and lifestyle, nutritional deficiencies and the use of integrative pathology tests to get to the root cause of the health concern.